Kanye West makes controversial remarks on slavery, reveals past opioid addiction

 The Grammy Award-winning musician's most controversial comments came in a rambling video interview at the Southern California offices of celebrity website TMZ.com.

-West emerged from a year's silence on Twitter two weeks ago to post up to 20 tweets an hour on topics ranging from politics, to philosophy and fashion.
+West emerged from a year's silence on Twitter two weeks ago to post up to 20 tweets an hour on topics including politics, philosophy and fashion.

 Breaking News Emails